Kernelization and approximation of distance-$r$ independent sets on nowhere dense graphs: Hardness on somewhere dense classes

 \begin{lemma}[\cite{downey1995fixed}] \textsc{Independent Set} is $\textsc{W}[1]$-hard on the class of all graphs. \end{lemma}

-\begin{proof}[Proof of Theorem~\ref{thm:hardness}] Let $r\in\N$ be the number given by Lemma~\ref{lem:sd-all} for the class $\Cc$, that is, $G^{(r)}\in \Cc$ for every graph $G$.
+\begin{proof}[Proof of \cref{thm:hardness}] Let $r\in\N$ be the integer given by \cref{lem:sd-all} for the class $\Cc$, that is, $G^{(r)}\in \Cc$ for every graph $G$.
 Now fix an arbitrary graph~$G$.
-We construct in polynomial time the following graph $H$; see Figure~\ref{fig:reduction}.
+We construct in polynomial time the following graph $H$; see \cref{fig:reduction}.
 We first construct $G^{(3)}$, i.e., we replace in $G$ every edge by a path of length $3$.
 Next, we add two new vertices $x$ and $y$.
 We connect $x$ to each of the previously added subdivision vertices using a path of length $2$, and we connect $y$ to $x$ using a path of length~$3$.
 Denote the resulting graph by $J$.
 Now construct $H\coloneqq J^{(r)}$, which by assumption on~$r$ belongs to~$\Cc$.
-We denote the vertices of $H$ which are also vertices of $G$ by $O$ (for {\em{original}}).
+We denote the vertices of $H$ that are also vertices of $G$ by $O$ (for {\em{original}}).

 The following claims summarize the main distance properties of $H$.